 Students who would like to pursue a double degree are advised to plan their modules carefully even before the third or fourth semester.

-The minimum CAP requirement for acceptance to the second degree programme for all Faculties is 3.75.
+The minimum CAP requirement for acceptance to the second degree programme for all Faculties/Schools is 3.75.
 Both Faculties/Departments would normally consider if the student has read some modules in the respective areas intended for the double degree, so as to make a judgment about the student's ability and potential.

 (a) The student will, in consultation with the undergraduate advisor of the Faculty/Faculties, work out the requirements for the double degree programme.